johnandersen777/johnandersen777.github.io/content/posts/chadig.md

 > 🕊️✌️☮️
 >
-> A message of Peace and Unity
+> A message of Peace and Unity.
 >
 > 🌍🌏🌎

-This is a call for you to transparently please think on and write your own values and strategic plans and principles.
-“For years, religion did nothing but divide” let’s use it to unite.
+With [reformation day](
+https://en.m.wikipedia.org/wiki/Reformation_Day) approaching, thoughts turn to the core messages of religions.
+IMHO many of us share the same core values.
+In a time where deception is rampant, communication and actions of unity and love for all humanity can help us overcome manufactured divisions.

+If you are comfortable, please post your values.
+Values are sometimes derived from religions.
+Values such as love for one another, honesty, forgiveness, and empathy are often shared common principles.
+Humanity has many common values and principles which can and will lead us towards unity.

+---

 When you ask your AI.
 Is XYZ chadig? (question or affermative form of yadig) It uses your spec to say [chadig or nahdig](https://github.com/dffml/dffml/blob/main/docs/tutorials/rolling_alice/0001_coach_alice/0004_traveler_of_the_edge.md).

 > - "The best way to drive out the devil, if he will not yield to Scripture, is to jeer and flout him, for he cannot bear scorn."
 >   - [Martin Luther] *Quoted in the preface to C.S.
 Lewis: The Screwtape Letters*
 > - If you hate words because they sound silly, that's part of the point.
 There's no point in hate.

+---

 - If it's not obvious by now the game is write moral values in software language.
 Follow as many  texts (ideally [sola scriptura](https://en.wikipedia.org/wiki/Sola_scriptura)) where we detect the Holy Ghost [Luther, quoted in the Collected Works of Erasmus Volume 76] as possible.
 Take a page from Luther and his [literacy campaign](https://www.jstor.org/stable/23768389) and post them theses on the Internet in a way others can read and modify 🇩🇰 Make sure you read the gospels (and the [gospel of peace](https://www.essene.com/GospelOfPeace/peace2.html) too).
   - ✅ Luther: Enable Read Permissions